 Some modern computers have started to offer motherboards that use Unified Extensible Firmware Interface (UEFI) as a replacement for the traditional BIOS.
-Slackware is perfectly capable or running on such machines, albeit with the provisos that the official install media cannot be booted via UEFI directly and no UEFI bootloader is provided as part of the official selection of packages.
+Slackware is perfectly capable or running on such machines, albeit with the provisos that before Slackware 14.1 the official install media could not be booted via UEFI directly and no UEFI bootloader was provided as part of the official selection of packages.

 - Enabling legacy BIOS support

 - Creating your own install media and booting from this

 - Using another distro's install media to bootstrap the Slackware installation (this includes using modern Slackware 14.1 or above media to install Slackware 14.0)

 The majority of new UEFI-based machines have options to simulate a traditional BIOS.
 This is often referred to Legacy BIOS support.
 If your machine supports this it should be your first choice, as once enabled you can continue to install Slackware as you have always done, using the official install media and setup instructions.
 How you enable this mode varies from manufacturer to manufacturer.
 Refer to your vendor's documentation on how to enable this mode.

 Creating your own install media for older Slackware releases